input-output-hk/plutus-pioneer-program/docs/week6.rst

         amount :: Integer
         amount = 100_000_000

-This function is simply used for the demo and so is not so important.
-But basically, it mints USD Tokens and distributes them to the wallets.
+The *initContract* function mints USD Tokens and distributes them to the wallets, then it *tell*\s the currency symbol for the USD Token.

 The wallets are hardcoded earlier in the code.
 The number of wallets and the tokens given to them are completely arbitrary.